Molly Goodnight: Ranching

-The Goodnight's had a seven-year try at ranching in Pueblo, CO, but soon moved back to Texas after the financial crisis of 1873.
+The Goodnights had a seven-year try at ranching in Pueblo, CO, but soon moved back to Texas after the financial crisis of 1873.
 Mary Ann was sent to live with relatives in California while Charles plotted his next moves.
 In 1876, Charles established a partnership with wealthy businessman John George Adair.
 Charles' partnership enabled him to co-found the famous JA Ranch in Palo Duro Canyon in the Texas Panhandle in 1876.

 Mary Ann Goodnight took on several roles while at the JA Ranch.
 She acted as the ranch manager when Charles was away on business, nursed cowboys back to health with folk medicine, acted as a spiritual advisor for those in troubled times, and patched the cowboys outfits.
 Beyond her regular chores, Mary Ann convinced her husband Charles to bring her bison calves left behind by buffalo hunters, soon establishing the Goodnight Bison Herd.
 The Goodnight Bison Herd and its descendants are the last vestige of Southern Plains Bison.
-They can be found at Caprock Canyon State Park and are known as the Texas State Bison Herd.
+They can be found at Caprock Canyons State Park and are known as the Texas State Bison Herd.
 In 1887, Mary Ann and Charles moved to Armstrong County, Texas.
 Mary Ann would spend the next 38 years of her life living in the community aptly named for her husband, Goodnight, TX.

 Death and legacy

 In 1888, the Goodnights built the Goodnight Ranch House in Goodnight, Texas.
 Mary Ann Goodnight assisted in establishing Goodnight College in 1898.
-Charles and Mary Ann funded 3 million dollars which was used to construct all of the buildings on campus.
+Charles and Mary Ann funded $3 million which was used to construct all of the buildings on campus.
 Additionally, Mary Ann advocated for temperance and was against alcohol consumption.

 In Mary Ann's final years, she suffered from dementia and would often be found wandering the property.
 Shortly before she died, Mary Ann advocated for Palo Duro Canyon to become a National Park.
 While this did not happen, the Northern section of the canyon became Palo Duro Canyon State Park.
 Mary Ann Goodnight died at the Goodnight Ranch on April 11, 1926, in Goodnight, Texas.

 Charles and Mary Ann's house is located in Armstrong County, Texas, at US 287 and 5000 Block County Road 25.
 It was listed on the National Register of Historic Places in 2007.
 Today, their home is known as Charles and Mary Ann Goodnight Ranch State Historic Site and can be toured for a minimal fee.